In the Kitch

 Kimchi ramen with pork slices and chopsticks in a bowl.

 Step 8.
-Serve.
+Serve the kimchi ramen.
 Serve in bowls with the pork slices and kimchi, divided evenly.
 Top with the green onions, fresh cilantro and Sriracha sauce if you like a little more kick.

 • Prep.
 Prep the toppings ahead of time and store separately in covered containers in the fridge.